alexfotopoulos/react-wordle/README.md

 ## Description

-React-World is a clone of the New York Times online puzzle game Wordle.
+React-Wordle is a clone of the New York Times online puzzle game Wordle.
 Users have six attempts to guess a randomly-selected five letter word.
 The app is built using React, React Context for app-wide state management, and Express for server functionality.

 ## Technologies used